About This Page

 - Certain medications

-- Age – the DTs are more likely to occur in older drinkers
+- Age – DTs are more likely to occur in older drinkers

-A delirium tremens diagnosis may be made by a medical professional dependent on the symptoms exhibited, sometimes using a tool like the Clinical Institute Withdrawal Assessment scale.
-Medical professionals will be able to make this diagnosis from rehab or other clinical settings.
+A medical professional may make a delirium tremens diagnosis depending on the symptoms exhibited, sometimes using a tool like the Clinical Institute Withdrawal Assessment scale.
+Medical professionals can make this diagnosis from rehab or other clinical settings.

-Delirium tremens usually arises after you have been suffering from other withdrawal symptoms and typically last around five days, although sometimes it may be longer.
+Delirium tremens usually arise after suffering from other withdrawal symptoms and typically last around five days, although sometimes it may be longer.

-Some symptoms, such as exhaustion and mood swings can also last a lot longer.
-Going through this process can also have a lasting effect on your mental health and some mental health treatments or dual diagnosis treatments – where a mental health condition and addiction are treated at the same time – may be required.
+Some symptoms, such as exhaustion and mood swings, can last longer.
+Going through this process can have lasting effects on your mental health; some mental health treatments or dual diagnosis treatments – where a mental health condition and addiction are treated simultaneously – may be required.

-The treatment of alcohol withdrawal may involve prescription medications to manage many of the symptoms and other medical interventions if deemed appropriate and necessary.
+The treatment of alcohol withdrawal may involve prescription medications to manage many symptoms and other medical interventions if deemed appropriate and necessary.

 How can I get help?

-If you are suffering from alcohol addiction it is always best to seek professional help as soon as possible.
-There are a number of addiction treatment options available but residential alcohol rehab has been shown to be the most effective way of dealing with a serious addiction problem.
+If you are suffering from alcohol addiction, it is always best to seek professional help as soon as possible.
+Several addiction treatment options are available, but residential alcohol rehab is the most effective way of dealing with a serious addiction problem.

-You will be able to undergo the withdrawal process in a medically supervised setting, which can be crucial if you experience alcohol withdrawal symptoms such as delirium tremens.
-Beyond that, a range of therapies and treatments will help you to deal with the root causes of your addiction and develop coping strategies to avoid relapse.
+You can endure the withdrawal process in a medically supervised and safe setting, which is crucial if you experience alcohol withdrawal symptoms such as delirium tremens.
+Beyond that, a range of therapies and treatments will help you deal with the root cause of your addiction and develop coping strategies to avoid relapse.

 Contact us today to start the admissions process rolling and move forward to a more positive life free of alcohol.